-That’s what I do for living.
+That’s what I do for a living.
 I’m also an actor and an animator.
-So I thought I’d give you my take on whether it’s worth it or not.
+So I thought I’d give you my take on whether it’s worth it.

 Motion capture is the process of recording movement data so it can be used to recreate the performance of an actor (or actors) later on in a computer program, like 3D Studio Max.
 Mocap has been around for ages.

-It was invented in the mid 1980’s by Dr. Paul Debevec and others at the University of Southern California Institute for Creative Technology (ITC).
+It was invented in the mid-1980s by Dr. Paul Debevec and others at the University of Southern California Institute for Creative Technologies (ITC).

 Motion Capture Techniques

-To get the full kinematic chain from these data requires applying an inverse kinematic solver which can be computationally expensive, and even then the results may not be very realistic since one has.
+Getting the full kinematic chain from these data requires applying an inverse kinematic solver, which can be computationally expensive, and even then, the results may not be very realistic since one has.

 What Is Motion Tracking Used For?

 Motion tracking is a technique used to dynamically change the position and orientation of objects in 3D computer graphics.

 It is used primarily in animation, film, video games, and simulation applications, where it is often called camera tracking or camera matching.